 4).
-The large pool of fraudsters posing as crude oil brokers makes it difficult for crude oil buyers to trust you.
+The large pool of fraudsters and illiterates posing as crude oil brokers makes it difficult for crude oil buyers to trust you.

-The crude oil brokerage business is an oil and gas business where success is heavily based on having a wide network, carrying out direct marketing, and being trustworthy through the entire process.
+The crude oil brokerage business is an oil and gas business where success is heavily based on having a wide network, carrying out smart marketing, and being trustworthy & knowledgeable through the entire process.
 By building a strong reputation and always delivering on your promises to your clients, you’d succeed a whole lot easier.

 What are your thoughts on this complete guide on how to start a crude oil brokerage business in Nigeria?
 Let me know by leaving a comment below.